Sabariakash22009103/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# EXP-03  Uploading temperature sensor data in Thing Speak cloud
+## Name: Sabari Akash A
+## Reg NO: 212222230124

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.